sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_params.md

 ## Parameters

 **parmN_NAME** - The name of the parameter.
-This is the value passed into the [addParams](projectDriver/component/addParams.md) function in the Project Driver.
+This is the value passed into the [addParams](projectDriver/component/addParams.md) function in the Configuration.

 **parmN_DESCRIPTION** - A description of the param.
 This value is shown when you run sst-info in the command line.